ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 - RHEL 8.x with active subscription
 - All 5 SAP RHEL repositories enabled
-- `/oracle` filesystem mounted (dedicated volume recommended)
+- A pre-existing, running SAP HANA instance reachable from `saperp` (this repo does not install HANA itself)
-- SAP installation media staged at `/oracle/software`
+- SAP installation media (SWPM SAR, NetWeaver kernel, HANA client, export/DATA_UNITS) staged under `/sapmedia`
+- HANA client media **must be extracted** (not left as a raw `.SAR`) with `LABEL.ASC`/`LABELIDX.ASC` present at the top level — SWPM cannot resolve a `.SAR` archive on its own in unattended mode
 - Python 3.6

 ### Required RHEL Repositories